cyberbotics/webots/docs/discord/technical-questions-2020.md

 but good to see you creating PRs 🙂

-##### culurciello 08/20/2020 18:06:31
+##### EUGE 08/20/2020 18:06:31
-> `@culurciello` Not sure if that is exactly what you are looking fro, but there is an example where a robotic arm follows a target balll like object.
+> `@EUGE` Not sure if that is exactly what you are looking fro, but there is an example where a robotic arm follows a target balll like object.
 You can drag and drop the target in the arm follows: [https://github.com/cyberbotics/webots/tree/master/projects/robots/abb/irb](https://github.com/cyberbotics/webots/tree/master/projects/robots/abb/irb)

 `@alxy` thanks a lot, yes that is one good way to do it